euphonie/study-notes/Computer Science/Theory/Natural Language Processing/PoS Tagging with HMMs.md

 In this approach, to avoid high frequency of a specific tag for a word to generalize its use, bi-grams can be used.
 These refer to combinations of neighbouring words.
 The columns contain variations of tags and the rows contain the corresponding pair of words.

-From 2 tags, the generalization of multiple PoS tags is called an ingram.
+From 2 tags, the generalization of multiple PoS tags is called an n-gram.

 ![Bi-gram example](https://raw.githubusercontent.com/euphonie/study-notes/master/Computer%20Science/Theory/Natural%20Language%20Processing/bigrams.png)

 #### More complicated cases

+Problem with n-grams is that not all possible variations exist in the lookup table.
+Therefore, certain ordered pair of

 ###

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjkzODA4MzExLDY4Mzk2NjM2NF19
+eyJoaXN0b3J5IjpbLTIwODMwNTE1MTIsNjgzOTY2MzY0XX0=
 -->